kyutai-labs/ARC-Encoder/README.md

 ## License

-Our code is released under the Apache License 2.0, except for the `retrieval/` directory — which contains scripts for retrieving passages from Wikipedia for the evaluation dataset — and is licensed under the Attribution-NonCommercial 4.0 International license.
+Our code is released under the Apache License 2.0, except for the `retrieval/` directory, entirely independent from the other parts, which is licensed under the Attribution-NonCommercial 4.0 International license.

 ##   Acknowledgments and Citation